-Employee Private Health Insurance is one of the most sought after company-paid benefits.
-It has many advantages, for you, the employer and your employees.
+Employee Private Health Insurance, also known as Company Health Insurance, is one of the most sought after company-paid benefits.
+It has many advantages for both your business and your employees.

-But as an employer, before implementing it, its important to fully understand what it offers, how it works and how much it will cost your business.
-To help you do this we have created the below Complete Guide to Employee Health Insurance.
+But as an employer, before implementing it, it’s important to fully understand what it offers, how it works, and how much it will cost your business.
+To help you do this, here is our guide to Employee Health Insurance in the UK.

 In the UK, Employee Health Insurance is a company-paid benefit you can offer.
-It allows staff to get medical treatment in the top private facilities, as well as:
+It allows staff to get medical treatment and advice in private healthcare facilities.
+They can:

-As employees avoid NHS waiting lists, it can get them back on their feet sooner.
-They can schedule appointments at times which suit them, giving them better flexibility.
+As of September 2024, there were 6.34 million people waiting for NHS treatment.
+Employee Private Health Insurance can help them to avoid these long waits and get back on their feet sooner.
+They can also schedule medical appointments at times that suit them, giving them more flexibility.

 Providing Employee Health Insurance can help ensure your team stays fit and healthy.
-It’s also great for building your company’s reputation.
+It’s also useful for boosting your company’s reputation and positioning yourself as a great employer.

 Staff can get the treatment they need, when they need it and get back to work sooner, without disrupting your business too much.
 After all, your team are those working hard behind the scenes to help make business boom.
-If they have to take an extended period off work due to poor health, how would your company be affected?
+If they have to take an extended period off work due to poor health, how would day-to-day operations be affected?

-As an employer, you will usually own and be responsible for the policy.
+As an employer, you will own and be responsible for the policy.
 This includes making any changes and staying on top of renewals.
-In terms of paying for the policy there are two options available.
+To pay for the policy, there are two options:

 If an employee needs to make a claim, they can do this directly with the provider.
-If you have stated that there is an excess to be paid, the employee will pay this and then be referred for treatment.
+If you have confirmed an excess amount, the employee will pay this excess, then be referred for treatment.

 EXPERT TIP 🤓

 No, Employee Health Insurance is designed to work alongside the NHS.
-The NHS is always needed for emergencies, chronic conditions, and pregnancy.
+The NHS will always be needed for emergencies, chronic conditions, and pregnancy, even if employees have Private Medical Insurance.

-But the level at which your employees rely on the NHS will depend on how much cover you pick.
-We explain this in more detail next.
+However, the level at which they will rely on the NHS depends on how much cover you provide—more on this next.

-In order to understand Employee Health Insurance, it’s important to understand the different types of cover available.
-Generally speaking, cover can be split into two types; inpatient and outpatient cover.
+In order to understand Employee Health Insurance, it’s important to understand the different types of cover.
+Generally speaking, it can be split into two types; inpatient and outpatient.

-When setting up Employee Health Insurance, you’ll pick a specific level of cover.
-If there isn’t any outpatient cover, the GP will refer the patient to the NHS for all tests, consultations, and diagnostics.
-After this, the employee will be referred to the most suitable private facility.
+When setting up Employee Private Health Insurance, you’ll pick a specific level of cover.
+If you select “Inpatient Cover” only (without outpatient cover), the GP will refer the employee to the NHS for all tests, consultations, and diagnostics.
+Only after this can the employee be referred to the most suitable private healthcare facility.

 The following infographic shows the journey to private care without outpatient cover.

-Whereas if the policy does include outpatient cover, access to private care differs.
+If you set up the policy to include outpatient cover, your employee’s access to private care is different.

 Rather than an NHS referral, they will be sent straight to a private facility for diagnostics and treatment.
 This route is typically faster than using the NHS.

 It’s important to note that all policies, whether it’s for your employees or a personal plan, will have exclusions.
-In some situations, you’d still receive full medical care from the NHS.
+In some situations, employees will still receive full medical care from the NHS.

 This infographic shows the route to private care if the policy has outpatient cover.